amandewatnitrr/React-tutorial/chapter-03.md

     }
     ```

     you should call it and pass in a function to that function.
-So, you call the setUserInput function and you pass a function to it, And this function which you oass to setUserInput here will automatically be executed by ReactJs.
-And it will recieve the previous state snapshot for that state for which you're calling the updating function.
+So, you call the setUserInput function and you pass a function to it, And this function which you use to setUserInput here will automatically be executed by ReactJs.
+And it will receive the previous state snapshot for that state for which you're calling the updating function.

     ```javascript
     const titleChangeHandler = (event) => {